-This program provides students with necessary design skills along with professional selling skills in order to prepare them for employment in design-related firms.
+This major provides students with necessary design skills along with professional selling skills in order to prepare them for employment in design-related firms.

-Upon successful completion of the program, graduates should be able to:
+Upon successful completion of this major, graduates should be able to:

-- · Demonstrate knowledge of design theory and history. - Demonstrate understanding of design process. - Demonstrate understanding of various design components e.g., color, textiles, furniture construction, etc. - Understand and address technical issues i.e., use correct terminology, read and prepare blueprints, read and understand product specifications. - Understand business practices and procedures. - Demonstrate a proficiency in sales. - Demonstrate understanding of interpersonal skills.
+- Demonstrate knowledge of design theory and history. - Demonstrate understanding of design process. - Demonstrate understanding of various design components e.g., color, textiles, furniture construction, etc. - Understand and address technical issues i.e., use correct terminology, read and prepare blueprints, read and understand product specifications. - Understand business practices and procedures. - Demonstrate a proficiency in sales. - · Demonstrate understanding of interpersonal skills.

-- 1. ENG 87, ENG 88, ENG 99, IT 98, and MATH 99 are preparatory courses for the college-level work required of this program.
+- ENG 87, ENG 88, ENG 99, IT 98, IT 99, MATH 90, and MATH 97 are preparatory courses for the college-level work required of this major.
 To determine if students must complete these courses, see Course Descriptions beginning on page 150.
-These courses are non-matriculating and do not count toward credit hours required for graduation. - IT 100 is required the first semester (first block or second block if IT 99 is taken first block).
+These courses are non-matriculating and do not count toward credit hours required for graduation. - 2.
+IT 120, Integrated Computer Applications, is required the first semester.
 See the competency prerequisite for this course.
-Students who do not keyboard by touch at a minimum speed of 20 cwpm must take IT 98 during the first semester. - 3.
-LE 100 Learning Techniques is recommended for all students with a high school grade point average of less than 3.0 and is recommended for all students needing improved college-level learning skills.
-LE 100 is required to be taken during the first semester for all students with a high school grade point average of 2.5 or less and for all students placed on academic probation the next semester and must be passed
+Students who do not keyboard at a minimum speed of 20 cwpm using the "touch" method must take IT 98 concurrently with IT 120.
+Students who have limited exposure to computers should take IT 99, Computer Basics, before attempting to take IT 120. - 3.
+Because of the need to stay current with technology, any computer software courses must be taken within three (3) years of graduation, except IT 120, which must be taken within four (4) years of graduation. - 4.
+LE 100, Learning Techniques, is recommended for all students with a high school grade point average of less than 3.0 and is recommended for all students needing improved college -level learning skills.
+LE 100 is required to be taken during the first semester for all students with a high school grade point average of 2.5 or less and for all students placed on academic probation the next semester and must be passed with a B- grade or higher.
+Students required to take LE 100 must enroll in that course to be allowed to enroll in other courses.

-- with a B- grade or higher.
-Students required to take LE 100 must enroll in that course to be allowed to enroll in other courses. - 4.
-To be accepted into the Interior Design certificate program, students must have a minimum 2.0 grade point average from high school.
+- 5. To be accepted into the Interior Design certificate major, students must have a minimum 2.0 grade point average from high school.
 Students transferring in from another college or university must have a 2.0 grade point average.
-Students who have been out of high school for more than 10 years may be accepted into the program based on a personal interview with the program director.
-Beginning fall semester of 2003, a prospective student must submit a color board to the Interior Design Program Director no later than two weeks prior to the first day of the semester for which the student is making application.
-Specifications for this color board are available in the admissions office.
-Students who meet the admissions requirements are admitted on a space-available basis. - To continue in the ID Sales Associate Certificate Program, students must maintain a 2.0 GPA in their ID course work.
+Students who have been out of high school for more than 10 years may be accepted into the major based on a personal interview with the Department Chair.
+Prospective student must submit a color board to the Interior Design Department Chair no later than June 1st for Fall Semester, November 1st for Winter Semester, February 12 for Spring and March 31st for Summer Term.
+Specifications for this color board are available on the college web site or in the admissions office.
+Students who meet the admissions requirements are admitted on a space-available basis. - 6.
+To continue in the ID Sales Associate Certificate major, students must maintain a 2.0 GPA in their ID course work.

-- 1. A minimum of 34 total semester credit hours as outlined below. - 2.
-A grade of C or better in all ID courses. - 3.
-A cumulative grade point average of 2.0 or better. - 4.
-Transfer Students: All students graduating in the Interior Design program must take at least 50 percent of their Interior Design course work at LDS Business College.
+- 1. A minimum of 36 total semester credit hours as outlined below. - 2.
+A 2.0 GPA or better in all ID coursework - 3.
+A cumulative grade point average of 2.0 or better.